 I frequently hear this question from principals, both those who have never hired anyone and those who have hired many appraisers.

-Most appraisers don’t worry about this issue, and accept it as a part of doing business.
-Traditionally, when you became designated (particularly the MAI designation) you started your own firm.
+Savvy appraisers don’t worry about this issue, and accept it as a part of doing business.
+Traditionally for commercial appraisers, when you became designated (particularly the MAI designation) you started your own firm.
 Some even feel it is a compliment to their firm that they have trained so many owners of other appraisal firms.

 Almost all of the complaints are about trainees.
 There are some experienced appraisers who aren’t on any approved lists because they have relocated or their previous employer refused to get them added to any lists.